Aramantos/sre-chaos-challenge-playground/docs/CONTRIBUTOR_GUIDE.md

 #### 3. Longest Upkeep Challenge

 *   **Goal:** To build the most resilient and highly available service that can withstand continuous, aggressive stress and maintain uptime for the longest duration.
 *   **Mechanism:** You will deploy your application, potentially implementing advanced architectural patterns like load balancing, auto-scaling, and redundancy.
-The platform will subject your application to a continuous, "guaranteed to crash eventually" stressor.
+The platform will subject your application to a continuous stressor that will test its stability.
 Your application will likely interact with **`url-anvil`** as part of its workload.
 *   **Scoring:** Your score will be based on metrics from **`url-anvil`**, specifically those influenced by **your deployed application**.
 This will include:
     *   Total uptime duration of `url-anvil` under continuous stress.
     *   Time for `url-anvil` to recover from any induced failures.